MBAM – Musée des beaux-arts de Montréal

 Acknowledgements: thank you to the participants for their generosity, Mariana Calo, Birgit Criegern, Cynthia Girard, Gerardo Mosquera, Lucia Nimcova, Andre Sousa, Ilka Tödt, argobooks, aroma berlin, Künstlerhaus Bethanien, Canada Council for the Arts and the Embassy of Canada (Berlin).

-Romeo Gongora is a Canadian-Guatemalan visual artist and PhD researcher in Fine Art at Goldsmiths, University of London (UK).
-Since 2008, he has conducted major collaborative projects that interact with the social sphere, integrating politics and pedagogy in the practice of performance.
-He is the recipient of several grants and has shown his work at, amongst others, the Musée d’art contemporain de Montréal (Canada), HISK (Belgium), Centre of Art Torun (Poland), Centre Makan (Jordan) and Leonard&Bina Ellen Gallery (Canada).
+Romeo Gongora is a Canadian-Guatemalan visual artist, Professor of Critical Approaches to Cultural Diversities at the École des arts visuels et médiatiques of Université du Québec à Montréal and PhD fellow in the Art Department at Goldsmiths, University of London (UK).
+He is co-founder of the Arts Research Centre In Cultural Diversities, a temporary and traveling research center based in Montreal (Canada) promoting intercultural dialogue.
+Since 2008, he has conducted major collaborative arts projects that interact with the social sphere, integrating politics and pedagogy in the practice of performance.
+Gongora is the recipient of several grants and has shown his work at, amongst others, the Musée d’art contemporain de Montréal (Canada), HISK (Belgium), Centre of Art Torun (Poland), Centre Makan (Jordan) and Leonard&Bina Ellen Art Gallery (Canada).
 He has been an artist-in-residence at, among others, the Rijksakademie (Netherlands, 2007-08), the Künstlerhaus Bethanien (Germany, 2009) and Acme Studios (UK, 2016).

 Goldsmiths, University of London, London, UK, 2017- (PhD)